TnTech-ECE/CapstoneStarterRepo/README.md

 ## Capabilities

+1. Automatic operation without additional input
+2. Reliably intercept an incoming target
+3. Able to locate and predict the trajectory of the incoming target
+4. Effective use of batteries with attention to environmental impact
+5. Wireless sensor posts that work independently and wirelessly without the need of wires

 ## Salient Outcomes

 Projects often have some outcomes that are more interesting than others.
 Here, highlight those things that you found interesting!
+1. Redundant methods of tracking the incoming target
+2. Image proccessing algorithm that is capable of tracking the projectile in 3-dimensions

 ## Project Demonstration & Images